in-toto/attestation/spec/v1.0-draft/statement.md

 > Identifier to distinguish this artifact from others within the `subject`.
 >
-> The semantics are up to the producer and consumer.
-Because consumers evaluate
+> The semantics are up to the producer and consumer and they MAY use it when
-> the name against a policy, the name SHOULD be stable between attestations.
-If
-> the name is not meaningful leave the field unset or use "\_".
-For example, a
+> evaluating policy.
+If the name is not meaningful leave the field unset or
-> [SLSA Provenance] attestation might use the name to specify output filename,
+> use "\_".
+For example, a [SLSA Provenance] attestation might use the name
-> expecting the consumer to only considers entries with a particular name.
+> to specify output filename, expecting the consumer to only consider
+> entries with a particular name.
+Alternatively, a vulnerability scan
-> Alternatively, a vulnerability scan attestation might leave name unset
+> attestation might leave name unset because the results apply regardless of
-> because the results apply regardless of what the artifact is named.
+> what the artifact is named.
+>
+> If set `name` SHOULD be unique within subject.

 `predicateType` _string ([TypeURI]), required_